Heading to Iceland and not sure what to pack? Read my step-by-step Iceland packing list to help you plan the perfect trip.

 The wind in Iceland can be pretty strong.
 Strong enough blow your hat off your head – or at least to blow through your hat and make your head feel colder than you ever thought possible.

-The best hat for Iceland is a warm, windproof hat to keep you warm.
 Be sure to get a hat that fits you well to avoid any flying hat disasters.
 Earflaps are a must to keep your ears nice and toasty.

 Windproof gloves are also handy when jack frost comes biting.
 You can find great quality gloves that will hold in the warmth and stop those chilly breezes from getting through.